cachrisman/salesforce-node-client/README.md

 The user will be redirected to that call back URL with an authorization code passed as a query parameter.<br/>
 The Node client library will use that code (`request.query.code` in the following example) to authenticate with Force.com.
 The, once the authentication is completed:
-1. persist the reponse payload in a server-side session (you will need this for all further operations)
+1. persist the response payload in a server-side session (you will need this for all further operations)
 2. redirect the user to your application's home page

 ```js